 from the general population.

-At least in Europe, these largely disappeared with the
+At least in Europe, these largely disappeared

 Public toilets began reappearing in the early 1800s,

 and became segregated by gender in the late 1800s.

 Why did they disappear?